Los Angeles Whistleblower Lawyers

 Whistleblower cases can be complicated.
 Many cases involve showing that (1) your allegations of illegal conduct were “reasonable” and (2) your employer took an “adverse employment action”—that you suffered some tangible employment consequence, like a demotion, reduced hours, diminished responsibility, a pay cut, or termination.
 Many employment attorneys lack experience diving into the nitty-gritty of your employer’s business to prove that your employer was breaking the law.

-Our legal team is especially well qualified to take on challenging and complicated whistleblower cases.
+Our employment law legal team is especially well qualified to take on challenging and complicated whistleblower cases.
 The attorneys who lead our whistleblower practice previously litigated white collar crime and other complex financial and regulatory cases and are well versed in accounting, regulatory compliance, and government enforcement agencies.
 We are experienced with helping clients make protected reports, walking you through preserving important documents without risking liability to yourself, and litigating and resolving claims in court, arbitration, and government agency forums.

 Our lawyers have worked on whistleblower and False Claims Act cases against some of the biggest government contractors and private companies.
 We are passionate about representing whistleblowers; it is an honor to represent workers brave enough to resist a culture of misconduct and do the right thing.